jemma7/HometaskCypress/README.md

 **Set up/Project dependences**

-1. Install cypress 10.3.0 version with the following comand npm install cypress --save-dev in the Cypress working folder
+1. CD in in the working folder and generate package.json with the following command _npm init_

-2.
+2. Install cypress 10.3.0 version with the following comand _npm install cypress_